-One particular mural that was created on 25 November, 2012 on the ocassion of the International Day for the Elimination of Violence against Women has had a great impact in San Lorenzo.
+One particular mural that was created on 25 November, 2012 on the occasion of the International Day for the Elimination of Violence against Women has had a great impact in San Lorenzo.
 Along the Via dei Sardi, Elisa Caracciolo created 107 white silhouettes that hold hands.
-Each one has a nameplate and a date on it, in remembrance of the homocides that were committed that year.
+Each one has a nameplate and a date on it, in remembrance of the homicides committed that year.
 Rather bitterly, another 162 silhouettes of victims were added to the work the following year.

 Yet two more murals that should not be missed when wandering around San Lorenzo:

 1) ‘Tutti in Bici’ (‘Let’s all go cycling’) in Via dei Peligni by Simone Ferrarini, in collaboration with Collettivo FX.

 2) ‘Kidz are the future’ created in Via de Lollis by four local and long-time graffiti artists (Napal, Brus, Brek and Ade) on the occasion of the 70th anniversary of the Universal Declaration on Human Rights;

 Finally, there is another trait of the street art in San Lorenzo which authentically ties it to this neighbourhood of craftmen’s workshops, pubs and restaurants that have been around for many generations.

 Most shop shutters in San Lorenzo have paintings on them: they capture moments of everyday life and tell stories related to the commercial operations in the area, or – alternatively − they sport the pure lettering which brings to mind the tradition of hand-painted signs.